 Let's wait for the whole situation to unfold.
 We very much hope that this pandemic condition will end soon.
 Not only Japan, but all affected countries are looking for improvement.

-- Anime Japan 2020 and Family Anime Festa 2020 events were canceled because of the coronavirus;
+- The events Anime Japan 2020 and Family Anime Party 2020 were canceled because of the coronavirus;

-- The Anime Geek edition scheduled for May 2nd and 3rd will no longer be held;
+- The edition of Anime Geek scheduled for the 2nd and 3rd of May will no longer be held;

-- The Tokyo Anime Award Festival 2020 (TAAF2020) has also canceled all programs scheduled for March 13-16, 2020.
+- O Tokyo Anime Award Festival 2020 (TAAF2020) also canceled all programs scheduled for March 13-16, 2020.
 It has not yet been announced how, but everyone who wants to, can request a refund of the tickets;

 - Anime production takes place with closed-door studios to prevent further outbreaks of contamination.
 Many of these studios work in the form of cells, where each part of the anime is made in a different location or region;

-- A commercial has been launched in Japan, where characters from the One Piece anime warn people about the precautions they should take due to the coronavirus outbreak, so that it does not spread further.
+- A commercial was launched in Japan, where anime characters One Piece warn people about the care they should take due to the coronavirus outbreak, so that it does not spread further;